 -

-Stay Calm: Turbulence can be a frightening experience, but it's important to remain calm and follow the instructions of the flight crew.
+Stay Calm: Turbulence can be a frightening experience, but it helps to remain calm and follow the instructions of the flight crew.
 Panic can impair your judgment and make it more difficult to react effectively.
 Take deep breaths, focus on a fixed point, and reassure yourself that the crew is trained to handle the situation.

 -